 The report begins with Section II, a description of current housing conditions in Hawai'i including demand, supply, and pricing of residential units over time.
-Section III discusses the forecasts for demand and supply and presents the most requested output of the study --"Needed Units" -- the number of additional units required to house our people from 2016 through 2020.
-Section IV covers the current housing issues for the year: transportation, sustainable affordability, military housing, tourism, homelessness, and housing for persons with special needs.
+Section III discusses the forecasted demand for housing units -- "Needed Units" -from 2015 through 2025.
+Section IV covers the current housina issues for the vear: transportation, sustainable affordability, military housing, tourism, homelessness, and housing for persons with special needs.
 Section V discusses recent housing production in the public sector.